Q: How long have you been writing/drawing for?

-I take my notes on a hodge podge of programs: Evernote, Scrivener, OneNote, Google Docs, and in a scarily high number of different journals (many multicoloured!).
+I have made notes on a hodgepodge of programs: Evernote, Scrivener, OneNote, Google Docs, and in a scarily high number of different journals (many multicoloured!).
 I do not recommend you follow these clumsy footsteps.
 Try and keep your notes in one place.
 Otherwise it will become confusing.
 Exhibit A: me (another Nabokov reference here).

 Q: What are you working on now?

-A very long creative series which consists of two novels, two webcomics, a hypercomic and hopefully a film (lol, keep on dreaming @Me).
+A very long creative series which consists of three novels, two webcomics, some of which I’d love to eventually make into films.
 It follows a group of characters over the generations and decades, across continents and through births and deaths.
 The series explores a diverse range of topics (with a diverse cast too!), including: gender, sexuality, death, mental illness, relationships, politics.
-You can find more about it here.

 Q: How long have you been working on this project?

-6+ years now!
+7+ years now!
 I often conceptualise it as the series that I navigated my adolescence with (despite having now officially left childhood and having yet to complete it).
 Yep, it’s a long time.
 And it started as a dark fantasy.
-Then it became a faux historical series set in neo-19th century Europe, involving political deception, extramarital sex and executions.
-I only changed the setting to the contemporary world 3 years ago.
+Then it became a faux historical series set in a fictional world based on 19th century Europe, involving political deception, extramarital sex and executions.
+I only changed the setting to the contemporary world 4 years ago.